Circuit judge censured for incident in Bentonville parking lot with former House speaker

 Carter posted on Twitter his account of the April 30 incident his family had with Karren in a parking lot behind the judge's courtroom in downtown Bentonville.

-Carter tweeted that he and his wife had dinner that night at The Hive restaurant in the 21c Museum Hotel.
-They called their son, a student at the University of Arkansas, Fayetteville, to join them.
+Carter tweeted he and his wife had dinner that night at The Hive restaurant in the 21c Museum Hotel.
+They called their son, a student at the University of Arkansas to join them.

 Carter's son arrived a little after 7 p.m. and parked in the lot between the hotel and the court building at 200 N.E.
 A St. The lot serves as parking for Karren, his staff and county employees.